TheRemoteCoder/Magento-Ecommerce-CE--Extension-Collection/README.md

 _Magento CE 1.4. – 1.6._

-Use to redirect to any URI within this shop or to external resources.
+Used to redirect to any URI within this shop or to external resources.
 Block can be used safely in:

 | Module           | Block type |
 | :--------------- | :--------- |